 Degree, Transfer and Certificate Programs

-Because of the increasingly technological nature of our society, chemistry graduates will find an impressive array of options and exciting opportunities in a wide range of fields.
-A chemistry degree can provide preparation for a career as a professional chemist in areas such as basic research, environmental protection, instrumentation, new product and process development, and education.
+Because of the increasingly technological nature of our society, chemistry graduates will find an impressive array of opportunities for exciting careers in a wide range of fields.
+A chemistry degree can provide preparation for careers in areas such as basic research, pharmaceuticals, environmental protection, instrumentation, new product and process development, and education.

 There is an increasing need for technical expertise in expanding fields such as nanotechnology, biotechnology, forensic science, clinical chemistry, food science, occupational safety and environmental monitoring.